heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 ## What QR codes are

-A Quick Response (QR) code is an interactive two-dimensional barcode that compresses data into a small and scannable box consisting of small patterned squares and dots encoded with pieces of information.

-QR codes help you access information easily and quickly.
-All you need to do is scan a QR code with a smartphone or tablet, and it will direct you to a webpage, video, message, calendar event, or phone number.
-You can place and find QR codes on banners, business cards, leaflets, public posters, and more.
+A Quick Response (QR) code is a type of 2D barcode that contains small patterned squares and dots encoded with information.
+QR codes are scanned with a smartphone or tablet to quickly access information such as webpages, videos, messages, calendar events, or phone numbers.
+They can be used and found on banners, business cards, leaflets, public posters, and more, making it easy for users to access the encoded information.

-Additionally, there are two QR code types:

-* A static QR code
-* A dynamic QR code

-A static QR code is primarily used for resumes, business cards, and temporary marketing campaigns.
-Static QR codes are permanent or fixed and provide limited functionality; this means that after you create a static QR code, you cannot change the encoded data.
-You also cannot track metrics, such as:
+There are two types of QR codes: static and dynamic.
+Static QR codes are permanent and provide limited functionality, making them ideal for resumes, business cards, and temporary marketing campaigns.
+Once created, the encoded data in a static QR code cannot be changed, and you cannot track metrics, such as the number of scans, location of scans, or device types used to scan.

-* The total number of scans.
-* The average total of scans per day.
-* The total number of unique visitors.
-* The location of scans.
-* The device types that were used to scan.

-Unlike static QR codes, you can modify dynamic QR codes.
-Dynamic QR codes also scan and load faster, and you can track metrics.
-Furthermore, dynamic QR codes are great for businesses, such as restaurants or government agencies because it allows you to collect data and update QR codes when necessary.
+Dynamic QR codes, on the other hand, are customizable and offer more functionality.
+They scan and load faster, and you can track metrics such as the total number of scans, average total scans per day, and the number of unique visitors.
+Dynamic QR codes are ideal for businesses, such as restaurants or government agencies, as they allow for data collection and updates when necessary.

 ## How they work